abdusabri/bit-docs/content/docs/quick-start.md

 ### Track components with Bit

-Bit [isolates and tracks](/docs/isolating-and-tracking-components.html) files or sets of files in your repository as components, to later make them available in other projects.
+Bit can [track components](/docs/add-and-isolate-components.html) in your repository, and isolates them so that they can be used in other projects.

-To track components use the `bit add` command.
-In this example, we’ll use a glob pattern to track all the components in the relevant directory.
+To track components, we’ll use the `bit add` command.
+In this example, we’ll use a glob pattern to track all the components in the `src/components` directory.

 ```bash
 bit add src/components/* # use a glob pattern or a specific path to track multiple components or a single component.
 ```

-Bit automatically scans the files it tracks for their dependencies (packages and files), to resolve their dependency graph and isolate the components.
+Bit automatically scans the files in the given path.
+It identifies your components, and resolves their dependencies (packages and files) so that it can isolate them and make them reusable.

 > **Tip**
 >
-> Use the [bit status](/docs/cli-status.html) command to verify that each component's dependency graph was successfully built and resolved.
+> Use [bit status](/docs/cli-status.html) to verify that each component's dependency graph has been successfully resolved.
+This command provides useful information during any step of the process.

 #### Example